Mikejo5000/vsts-docs-pr/docs/work/backlogs/add-link.md

 <img src="_img/add-link-related-existing-item-vs.png" alt="Visual Studio, Add link dialog" style="border: 1px solid #C3C3C3;" />

 To link to multiple work items, enter their IDs separated by commas or spaces.
-If you don't know the IDs or you want to link to an item in a different team project, you can click the Browse button to open a dialogue that will support you in [choosing work items based on IDs, a query, or title keyword](#find-items).
+If you don't know the IDs or you want to link to an item in a different project, you can click the Browse button to open a dialogue that will support you in [choosing work items based on IDs, a query, or title keyword](#find-items).

 You'll need to bulk save the work items you've modified.